seanwyman/UCSD-first-project/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the filebeat-config.yml file to /etc/ansible/files.
-- Update the _____ file to include...
+- Update the filebeat-config.yml file to include the ip of your personal Elk machine on lines 1106 and 1806
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://(YOUR_ELK_MACHINE_IP):5601/app/kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
-Where do you copy it?_
+Where do you copy it?_ The playbook is
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+-  There Should be a hosts file inside of /etc/ansible/ which allows the user to make groups for their machines, All the user has to do is separate the ip into groups inside that file, for example I used the webservers group and the elk group, and after pasting all the ips into the host file make sure the ips are followed by ansible_python_interpreter=/usr/bin/python3 or else the playbooks might not work correctly
-- _Which URL do you navigate to in order to check that the ELK server is running?
+- The URL to verify that the ELK server is working is http://(YOUR_ELK_MACHINE_IP):5601/app/kibana